 5. Prefill Inside Corner

 The process of taping an inside corner is similar.
-Lay a 3-inch wide band of compound on both wall surfaces (or wall/ceiling surfaces) with a 4- to 6-inch taping knife.
+Lay a 3-inch wide band of compound on both wall surfaces (or wall/ceiling surfaces) with a 4- to a 6-inch taping knife.
 Typically, you won’t have any recessed area at the edges of the panels unless they were installed vertically.
 Smooth the compound until it is roughly 1/8 inch thick.

 6. Crease Tape